 Reviews topics encountered during both the administrative and clinical portions of the Medical Assistant program.
-Review will span the general, administrative, and clinical categories covered on the American Association of Medical Assistant test for the credential of CMA (AAMA) as set out in the AAMA Examination Content Outline.
+Review will span the general, administrative, and clinical categories covered on the credentialing exam.
+Must be in the Medical Assistant program to register for this course.

-Prerequisite: MED 221, MED 222, MED 223 with a grade of 2.0 or higher.
-Co-requisite: MED 224, MED 225.
+Prerequisite: BIO 110, BIS 159, BIS 160, BIS 169, MED 225 with a grade of 2.0 or higher.

+Co-requisite: MED 221, MED 222, MED 223, MED 224.